slemire/slemire.github.io/_posts/2020-08-29-htb-writeup-quick.md

 ## Ticketing system

 I went back to the Testimonials and client information we found earlier and tried different combination of domain names and TLDs.
-The country indicated in client list is a hint that allow us to guess the TLD instead of fuzzing all possible TLDs.
+The country indicated in the client list is a hint that allows us to guess the TLD instead of fuzzing all possible TLDs.

 The correct credentials are: `elisa@wink.co.uk / Quick4cc3$$`

-The ticketing systems contains two functions:
+The ticketing system contains two functions:

 - Raise a new ticket
 - Search for existing ticket